Condesa: Description

 Condesa is considered fashionable, especially among young businesspeople, students, pet lovers and others.
 There are some wide avenues and lined with trees.
 It is mostly filled with restaurants, cafés, boutiques and art galleries.
-Some of these shops include the Rosario Castellanos bookstore, which includes a cáfe, an auditorium theatre and a children's room, the Bar Malverde, with its lucha libre theme, and the Café La Gloria, which has been around for over a decade.
+Some of these shops include the Rosario Castellanos bookstore, which includes a cáfe, an auditorium theatre and a children's room.
 Most of the bars and cafes are concentrated along Amsterdam and Michoacán avenues.

 While the area has been residential, its "bohemian" character has only been in existence since the late 1980s.
 While longtime residents complain about noise, crime and other disturbances, the overall reputation of the area continues to grow and attract more restaurants.
 Most of these residents are young and affluent, with only two of the areas 13 K-8 schools being public.